 Furthermore, if you are interested in learning about the technical aspects of the default gateway and practicing it in labs, you should enroll in our online IT infrastructure courses.

 Simply put, it acts as the front door to the rest of the connected networks, enabling traffic to flow in and out of your network.
 This applies to both internet access and communication with other networks within an organization.
-It is a critical piece of the networking puzzle.

-Client IP vs. Gateway IP
+The table below summarizes the Client IP vs Gateway IP comparison:

 Client IP | Gateway IP |